eeeXun/NBA_Viewer/README.md

 -   Install packages
     -   `pip install -r requirements.txt`
--   You need to have a `drivePath.txt` file, which contains your [chrome drive](https://sites.google.com/chromium.org/driver/), in this repository
+-   You need to have a `drivePath.txt` file, which contains the path of your [chrome drive](https://sites.google.com/chromium.org/driver/), in this repository
 -   `GetINFO.py` would generate `data.json`, and `UI.py` would take this data to draw someting
 -   Start
     -   `python main.py`